A Stochastic Binary Opinion Model: Opinion Dominance vs. Balance: Conclusions

 \section{Conclusions}

 We have proposed a simple binary model where agents hold an opinion from the set $\{0,1\}$ at any time $t \geq 0$.
-An agent flips his/her opinion based on the number of agents with opinion $1$ in the entire population.
-The influence of the group on an agent is determined by his/her personality.
-A personality is formed by a conformity function $\phi$ and a spontaneity coefficient $\beta $.
+An agent flips his/her opinion based on the opinion distribution of the entire group and his/her personality.
+We define personality of an agent by a monotonic conformity function $\phi$ and a spontaneity coefficient $\beta $.
 When all agents in the group share the same personality, we call the group homogeneous.

 Initially, focusing on a homogeneous group, we analyzed the long time probabilities for a large population size for different personality characteristics of the group.
 The question of what personality characteristics lead to dominance of one opinion was studied.
 We found that the shape of the conformity function, namely strict convexity or lack thereof, seems to be an important determining factor in whether dominance of one opinion occurs for sufficiently small $\beta$.